Bauda/portfolio/README.md

 # portfolio

-A fully responsive website/portfolio built with HTML, CSS and Bootstrap.
+A fully responsive (not as of the time of writing, but that's the goal) website/portfolio built with HTML, CSS and Bootstrap.